walczakp/xbox360-flasher/README.md

-# xbox360-teensy-flasher
+# xbox360-flasher
-XBOX360 NAND reader/writer for Teensy, communicating with PC using USB Serial (with optional debug serial)
+XBOX360 NAND reader/writer for Teensy (also working for RPi Pico, see below), communicating with PC using USB Serial (with optional debug serial)

 Based on the great work of G33KatWork: https://github.com/G33KatWork/XBox-360-AVR-flasher